Recently, a friend suggested an impromptu road trip to Bryson City, NC and showed me some of her old stomping grounds on the way.

 Walking or sitting along the creek itself among the trees was perfectly peaceful.

-Follow us to our next stop: Bryson City!
-(Blog coming soon)
+Follow us to our next stop: Bryson City (blog coming soon).
+And don’t forget to subscribe!

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.